-The security appliance can be accessed in one of the following ways:
+The security appliances can be accessed in one of the following ways:

 - Console Port

 - Telnet over IPSec

-- SSH
+- SSH v2

 - ASDM via HTTPS/TLS

-As required by FIPS 140-2, there are two main roles in the security appliance that operators may assume: a Crypto Officer role and User role.
-The security appliance supports role-based authentication, and the respective services for each role are described in the "Crypto Officer Services" section on page 7, and the "User Services" section on page 7.
+As required by FIPS 140-2, there are two main roles in the security appliances that operators may assume: a Crypto Officer role and User role.
+The security appliances support role-based authentication, and the respective services for each role are described in the "Crypto Officer Services" section on page 7, and the "User Services" section on page 7.